networkitout/Proxmox/README.md

-# Proxmox VE 8 to 9 Upgrade Preparation Script
+# Proxmox VE 8 to 9 Upgrade Preparation Script - Non-Enterprise/ Community Edition
 Generated with Gemini, tested by a human.

 This was specific to my use case but it should be appropriate for Intel based systems.